espretto/mashtml/README.md

 - [x] 13.2.5.79 Decimal character reference state
 - [x] 13.2.5.80 Numeric character reference end state

-Spec compliance is **not intended to be complete** for the following reasons:
+Spec compliance is **not intended to be complete**:

-- Trust is lost when non-empty script tags are encountered, regardless of whether or not their contents are escaped.
 - The tokenizer is ignorant of [document namespaces](https://infra.spec.whatwg.org/#html-namespace) and will treat CDATA sections as bogus comments.
-- Doctype details are not parsed but only preserved in their raw version
+- Doctype details are not parsed but only preserved in their raw version.
 - Named character references are left in their original form.

 ## Tests